Cesar-Huisa/GitHub-Searcher/README.md

 * npm start
 * visit `http://localhost:3000`

+### Issues
+* When you are searching for a user do not press enter because this will cause an error, I am looking for a solution
+* When you click on a user due to a modification in the structure of the app it shows an error, This is being fixed

 ### `npm start`
 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.